Evidence of Spin-Interference Effects in Exclusive $J/\psi \to e^+e^-$ Photoproduction in Ultraperipheral Heavy-Ion Collisions

-The process is known as exclusive photoproduction, $\it{e.g.}$,\ $\gamma^* + A \to V + A$, where $V$ is a vector meson such as $\rho^0$, $\phi$, or $J/\psi$, and $\gamma^*$ is a quasireal photon~\cite{Bertulani:2005ru}.
+The process is known as exclusive photoproduction, $\textrm{e.g.}$,\ $\gamma^* + A \to V + A$, where $V$ is a vector meson such as $\rho^0$, $\phi$, or $J/\psi$, and $\gamma^*$ is a quasireal photon~\cite{Bertulani:2005ru}.
 In this reaction, the photon may scatter off the gluon field of the target nucleus, either coherently, involving the entire nucleus, or incoherently, on localized substructures.
 The momentum transfer ($t$) distribution of the produced vector meson ($d\sigma/dt$) is conjugate to the target's spatial gluon density, encoding both the overall nuclear geometry in coherent events and small-scale fluctuations in incoherent processes~\cite{Mantysaari:2016jaz,Mantysaari:2016ykx,Mantysaari:2022sux,Mantysaari:2023prg,Mantysaari:2022ffw}.
 These processes have been studied extensively in RHIC and the LHC experiments~\cite{PHENIX:2009xtn,STAR:2017enh,STAR:2023nos,STAR:2023vvb,CMS:2016itn,ALICE:2012yye,ALICE:2020ugp,ALICE:2021jnv,ALICE:2021tyx,ALICE:2021gpt,LHCb:2021hoq,CMS:2023snh,ALICE:2023jgu}.
 Nevertheless, there are several open questions~\cite{Ryskin:1992ui,Klein:1999qj,Munier:2001nr,Guzey:2016piu} regarding the gluon density distribution.

-Notably, photons in UPCs are linearly polarized in the transverse plane, as demonstrated by previous STAR experiment~\cite{STAR:2019wlg}.
+Notably, photons in UPCs are linearly polarized in the transverse plane, as demonstrated by the STAR collaboration in a previous publication~\cite{STAR:2019wlg}.
 In vector meson photoproduction, the spin-1 photon transfers its polarization to the produced meson, aligning their spin directions.
 When the vector meson decays, its daughters’ momenta tend to align with the parent spin due to conservation of angular momentum, resulting in an anisotropic azimuthal distribution:

 Here, $\phi$ is the angle of vector meson momentum ($\vec{p}$) relative to the parent spin direction or photon polarization axis, and $a_2$ is the modulation amplitude.
-In UPCs, photon polarization is approximately aligned with the impact parameter ($\vec{b}$), which is random from event to event and not directly accessible experimentally.
+In UPCs, photon polarization is approximately aligned with the impact parameter vector ($\vec{b}$), which is random from event to event and not directly accessible experimentally.
 Averaging over many events with random polarization orientations would wash out any $\cos(2\phi)$ asymmetry.

 In coherent vector-meson production, where both nuclei remain intact, it is unknown which one emits the photon and which acts as the target.
 This two-path ambiguity contributes at the amplitude level; and a phase difference, $e^{i\vec{p}\cdot\vec{b}}$, between the wave functions in these two paths~\cite{Zha:2020cst,Zha:2018jin,STAR:2022wfe} leads to quantum interference~\cite{Klein:1999gv,Xing:2020hwh}.
 Hence the $\cos(2\phi)$ asymmetry survives~\cite{STAR:2022wfe}, analogous to a double-slit interference pattern in optics~\cite{Zha:2020cst}.
 In experimental measurements of $\phi$, the daughters’ momenta are used as a proxy for the spin of the vector meson or the direction of the photon polarization.
 Experimentally, $\phi$ is therefore taken to be the angle in the transverse plane between the vector meson's momentum and the relative momentum of its decay daughters~\cite{STAR:2022wfe,ALICE:2024ife}: